snisarg/snisarg.github.io/_posts/2020-05-23-investing-taxes-and-tax-advantaged-account.markdown

 	* Links
 		* [Investopedia's article on options taxation](https://www.investopedia.com/articles/active-trading/053115/tax-treatment-call-put-options.asp)

-## Investment Account Preference for investing
+## Investment Account Preference for Investing

 Ideally, the preference for all investments would be:
 1. No Tax At All Account